-In fashion, fads and trends come and go.
-But the saree is timeless.
-Worn by women, of all ages, through the centuries, the saree is a wardrobe must-have and can add oodles of chic (and sexy) to your personality.
-LBB tracks down the best saree shops in Bangalore where you can splurge on resplendent drapes together with spoiling you with gorgeous jewellery options to get some desi girl charm on (because ain't nobody like a desi girl!).
+The Saree is one piece of clothing that is timeless and passed on through generations.
+Worn by women of all ages, through the centuries, the saree is a wardrobe must-have and can add oodles of chic (and sexy) to your personality.
+We have listed down the best saree shops in Bangalore where you can splurge on resplendent drapes together with spoiling you with gorgeous jewellery options to get some desi girl charm on (because ain't nobody like a desi girl!).
 We've also thrown in some of our favourite online saree brands.

 Silk, Chiffon Or Cotton: Go The Whole Six Yards At These Saree Shops in Bangalore

 Nalli Silk Sarees

 Since they started off in 1928, Nalli’s fame has sure spread far and wide.
 Drop by at one of their handful of stores and pick from a range of traditional designs in Kanjivarams and Mysore silks.
 Plus, Chanderi, Maheshwari, Kerala Kasavu, Bengal Taant, and more.
 If you are shopping for a wedding, then this store offers greats choice for the bride and her family.
-Prices start at INR 700 upwards.
+The prices here start at INR 700 upwards.

 Sarees, at Prasiddhi, are all about elegance and subtlety.
 While they do the traditional prints fairly well, their contemporary collections will catch your eye more likely.
 However, prices are on the higher side so make sure you have enough saved before heading here.
 So, if you are looking to splurge and buy something contemporary, Prasiddhi Silks is your pick.
 Sarees here start at INR 1,500 upwards.

 Mysore Saree Udyog

 You can visit at any time of the day or year and you’ll always find Mysore Saree Udyog teeming with customers.
 Everyone's favourite store, this is a one-stop-shop for all your festive saree and fabric needs.
-Settle into one of the chairs and let them woo you with yards of silk cottons, Tussars, chiffons, crepes, and silks.
+Settle into one of the chairs and let them woo you with yards of silk cotton, tussars, chiffons, crepes, and silks.
 Choose your pick from their extensive collection and make heads turn.
 Prices start at INR 1,000 upwards.